 Determined to get in your 10,000 steps each day?
 Guess what?
-A marketing campaign — not true science — is behind America’s most-hyped fitness routine.
+A marketing campaign — not true science — is behind one of America’s most hyped fitness routines.

-If you own a pedometer, Fitbit, or any other kind of activity tracker you’ve probably held yourself to a 10,000-step goal.
+If you own a pedometer or any other kind of activity tracker you’ve probably held yourself to a 10,000-step goal.
 But, surprisingly, that magic number was part of a marketing campaign and is not backed by real science.

-Yamasa Toki, a Japanese company, started the craze in 1965 with the launch a pedometer called Manpo-Kei, which translates to the “10,000 steps meter.”
-The company came up with the nifty slogan: “Let’s walk 10,000 steps a day!”
-Soon, walking clubs popped up and by the late 1990s, the 10,000 steps fitness routine swept America, becoming the unofficial standard for ensuring good health and fitness.
+A Japanese company is credited with starting the trend in the mid-1960s with the launch of a pedometer called Manpo-Kei, which translates to the “10,000 steps meter.”
+Walking clubs popped up and by the late 1990s, the 10,000 steps fitness routine swept America, becoming the unofficial standard for ensuring good health and fitness.

 The truth is, there is no harm in encouraging people to walk 10,000 steps.
-In fact, 10K is a nice, even number that translates to about 5 miles for most people.
+In fact, 10,000 is a nice, even number that translates to about five miles for most people.
 But is it the right number for you?

-The Centers for Disease Control and Prevention (CDC) recommends at least 150 minutes of moderate exercise per week.
-That’s 2 hours and 30 minutes — less than the length of some movies — spread out over a week.
+The Centers for Disease Control and Prevention (CDC) recommend at least 150 minutes of moderate exercise per week.
+That’s two hours and 30 minutes — less than the length of some movies — spread out over a week.
 However, whether this is enough exercise for you will depend on your current level of activity and your fitness goals.

 The best way to find out is to get started.
-Using a pedometer, fitness tracker, or smart phone app, track your walking distance daily to establish a baseline.
-The number of steps will most likely be lower than 10,000 per day If you have an active lifestyle, your benchmark may be above 10,000 steps.
+Using a pedometer, fitness tracker, or smart phone app, track your steps on a daily basis to establish a baseline.
+The number of steps will most likely be lower than 10,000 per day, but if you have an active lifestyle, your benchmark may be higher.

 Set mini fitness goals

 Gradually, your stamina will increase.
-Even better, exercises like walking are low-impact and can reduce the risk of heart disease, diabetes and other cardiovascular-related illnesses.
+Exercises like walking are low-impact and can reduce the risk of heart disease, diabetes and other cardiovascular-related illnesses.

 Being fit has a pleasant side effect: weight loss.
 In the U.S., 66.3 percent of adults are overweight or obese.
 To keep from becoming a statistic, you must burn more calories than you consume.

-Consider this simple equation: One pound equals 3500 calories; 10,000 steps burns 400 calories or more, depending on how fast your walk.
+Consider this simple equation: One pound equals 3,500 calories; 10,000 steps burns 400 calories or more, depending on how fast you walk.
 If you work your way to 10,000 steps a day, you can lose a half pound in a week.

 Use the 10,000 steps rule to get up and off the couch, then increase your activity as your stamina and fitness level allows.